top of page

 Search

-The NIS Directive 2.0: Towards the "Sinatra doctrine" in Cyberspace
+The NIS Directive 2.0: Towards the "Sinatra Doctrine" in Cyberspace

 When Josep Borrell, the High Representative of the Union for Foreign Affairs and Security Policy called on the EU to deal with international affairs in "its own way", it was not long before observers noticed an obvious allusion to Frank Sinatra's popular song "My Way" and renamed his approach the "Sinatra Doctrine".
 The second pillar of this doctrine is particularly interesting as it is based on "strengthening the EU's strategic sovereignty by protecting technological sectors of our economy, which are key to ensuring the necessary autonomy and to promoting international European values and interests".
 Beyond question, this pillar got its confirmation in last year's worrying events that stand as a prime example of the Union's need to not only strengthen, but also expand its sovereignty into the digital realm of our highly-wired world.